 All in all, SimpliSafe offers a much more robust lineup of sensors.
 While motion and entry sensors offer a lot of protection as is, there’s no doubt that iSmartAlarm suffers from the lack of utility and protection that its competitor does so well.

-Difference #4: Cellular Backup – If your WiFi happens to go down, cellular backup will allow you to continue to access and control your system with your smartphone.
-This feature comes free with SimpliSafe when you purchase a subscription, but is not available in any capacity with iSmartAlarm.
+Difference #4: Cellular Backup – If your WiFi happens to go down, a cellular backup will allow you to continue to access and control your system with your smartphone.
+This feature comes free with SimpliSafe when you purchase a subscription but is not available in any capacity with iSmartAlarm.
 The lack of cellular backup, as well as the lack of battery backup, really make the iSmartAlarm fall short in the event of a power outage.
 SimpliSafe in general just seems like a much more reliable system overall, with backups in place in the event of an emergency.

 Difference #5: 24/7 Professional Monitoring – This is perhaps the biggest advantage that SimpliSafe has over iSmartAlarm.
 With a subscription package, you’ll have access to 24/7 professional monitoring that allows for alarm dispatch to police, handled by COPS Monitoring.